kimchi-project/kimchi/src/wok/plugins/kimchi/docs/API.md

 * **GET**: Retrieve a summarized list of all defined Storage Pools
 * **POST**: Create a new Storage Pool
     * name: The name of the Storage Pool.
+It corresponds to the VG name while creating a logical storage pool from an existing VG.
     * type: The type of the defined Storage Pool.
             Supported types: 'dir', 'kimchi-iso', 'netfs', 'logical', 'iscsi', 'scsi'
     * path: The path of the defined Storage Pool.